eman7blue/numismatic-archeology/README.md

 ### Ancient Activation

+![Minecraft recipe with a thunderstone in the middle, 3 stone bricks on the bottom, 4 copper on each side, and an echo shard on the top][activator_recipe]

 The Ancient Activator is crafted using thunderstone, and is used in ancient activation crafting.
 Striking thunderstone with lightning on the ancient activator charges it, and it can be used to summon lighting when used once.
 Perhaps some other odd things can be ancient activated.
 ***